 “The wood had an instant affect on me,” says Brian.
 “That memory has stayed with me all these years.”

 Flash forward to the year 2005, when Marc Alembik and Brian Lattimer were looking for land to build their dream home near the Allegheny foothills of West Virginia.
 They found 16 rolling acres that overlooked an open meadow; the lot had a south-facing slop at the top of a ridge to create an ideal secluded setting.

 They both admired homes with architectural history and wanted to incorporate time-tested craftsmanship and design into the home.
 Brian recalled his antiquing trip, and they agreed that logs were the material of choice.
 “I searched through thousands of plans on the Web, trying to find a perfect plan to match our location,” Brian says.
 “I came across PrecisionCraft’s website and found a plan that fit most of our criteria.”
-The Rockpoint was a plan designed by M.T.N Architects, PrecisionCraft’s architectural firm.
+The Rockpoint was a plan designed by M.T.N Design, PrecisionCraft’s architectural design firm.

-M.T.N Architect designer Michael Ray worked with Marc and Brian to make some adjustments to the size and layout of the Rockpoint plan.
+M.T.N designer Michael Ray worked with Marc and Brian to make some adjustments to the size and layout of the Rockpoint plan.
 Incorporating the simplicity and organic architecture of Frank Lloyd Wright and the principles of feng shui, the design has straightforward elements harmonized with the flow of nature’s energy.